Inside This Article

 This is as the inability of the pancreas to produce insulin, causing high storage of glucose in the body.
 Type I diabetes affects mostly children and young adults.

 This occurs when the body resists insulin.
 Thereby, it fails to use produced insulin efficiently, causing glucose to build up in the bloodstream.

 However, type II diabetes affects adults above 45years.

 This type of diabetes is more common amongst pregnant women.
 Women experience it when insulin blocks hormones during pregnancy, the aftermath is the accumulation of sugar in the body.
 It affects both the mother and child.

 1. Minimize Sugar Intake

 A high intake of sugar and surgery products such as; chocolates, candies, yoghurts, sugary soda drinks, and ice cream boosts the likelihood of diabetes.
 Most especially when the body cell becomes resistant to insulin’s actions.
 Glucose broken down from that food is unable to circulate across the cell, hence, is absorbed into your bloodstream.

 2. Maximize Fiber Intake

-Fibre products do the opposite of surgery products.
+Fibre products do the opposite of surgary products.
 Instead of increasing the body sugar, it helps keep the blood sugar and insulin low.
-Also, can be used to keep one’s weight in check.
-Preferably insoluble fibre which doesn’t absorb water.
-The more natural and unprocessed a food product is the higher its fibre content.
-Foods with high fibre include; pear, strawberries, barley, avocado, carrots, nuts, peas, beans, potatoes, wholegrain, and wheat.
+Also, can be used to keep one’s weight in check, preferably insoluble fibre which doesn’t absorb water.
+The more natural and unprocessed a food product is, the higher its fibre content.
+Foods with high fibre include: pear, strawberries, barley, avocado, carrots, nuts, peas, beans, potatoes, wholegrain, and wheat.

 However, research has proven that about 60% of smokers have a high risk of diabetes.